Split-phase electric power: North America

 This three-wire single-phase system is common in North America for residential and light commercial applications.
 Circuit breaker panels typically have two live (hot) wires, and a neutral, connected at one point to the grounded center tap of a local transformer.
-Usually, one of the live wires is black and the other one red; the neutral wire is always white.
+Usually, one of the live wires is black and the other one red; the neutral wire is always white or gray.
 Single-pole circuit breakers feed 120 V circuits from one of the 120 V buses within the panel, or two-pole circuit breakers feed 240-volt circuits from both buses.
-120 V circuits are the most common, and used to power NEMA 1 and NEMA 5 outlets, and most residential and light commercial direct-wired lighting circuits.
+120 V circuits are the most common, and used to power NEMA 1 (non-grounding) and NEMA 5 (grounding) outlets, and most residential and light commercial direct-wired lighting circuits.
 240 V circuits are used for high-demand applications, such as air conditioners, space heaters, electric stoves, electric clothes dryers, water heaters, and electric vehicle charge points.
-These use NEMA 10 or NEMA 14 outlets that will not accept 120 V plugs.
+These use NEMA 10 (old-fashioned) or NEMA 14 (modern) outlets that will not accept 120 V plugs.